Kaihua-Chen/diffusion-vas/README.md

 ### 2. Generate Evaluation Results

-To evaluate the model, first generate result files using the scripts below.
-Alternatively, you can skip this step and directly use our precomputed results in `eval_outputs/`.
+To evaluate the model, first generate result files using the scripts below. **Alternatively**, you can skip this step and directly use our precomputed results in `eval_outputs/`.

-*Note: Please replace the paths in the commands with your own dataset and annotation paths.*
+*Note: Please replace the paths in the commands with your own dataset and json annotation paths.*

 **SAIL-VOS-2D**
 ```bash